benchopt/benchopt/doc/tutorials/add_solver.rst

 =====================================

 This tutorial walks you through the cornerstones of adding a new solver to a benchmark.
-To this end, we will focus on adding a new solver to the `Ridge regression benchmark <https://github.com/benchopt/benchmark_ridge>`_.
+To this end, we will focus on adding a new solver, to the `Ridge regression benchmark <https://github.com/benchopt/benchmark_ridge>`_.

 ..
 Hint::